Former Tata Sons chairman Cyrus Mistry killed in car crash near Mumbai | Business

 Four persons, including Mistry, the driver, and two others were travelling in the car.

-A Kasa police station officer said the accident occurred at Charoti Naka when Mistry's car hit a road divider on the Surya river and dashed against the retention wall, killing him and another person on the spot.
+A Kasa police station officer said Mistry's car hit a road divider on the Surya river bridge and dashed against the retention wall, killing him and another person on the spot.

+Mistry was an Irish citizen, who had gone to the UK for higher studies after completing his schooling in Mumbai.
+He was a civil engineering graduate and did a master's in management in England.
+His brother Shapoor is also active in the family firm Shapoorji Pallonji Group.
+Ironically, Cyrus' father Pallonji Shapoorji Mistry, who was also called the 'Phantom of Bombay House' for the influence he wielded at the Tata Group headquarters, had died a little over two months ago.
+The police officer said the bodies of Mistry and another deceased, Jahangir Pandol, have been shifted to the Kasa Rural Hospital for postmortem.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)